 NUTCRACKER PRINCE: The title character of the popular holiday ballet The Nutcracker.
 Once merely a wooden toy, the Nutcracker Prince has been brought to life by the magic of a mysterious man named Herr Drosselmeyer (though, his movements are wood-like and stiff as one would expect from a toy soldier).
 This monarch has traveled from the Land of the Sweets in order to recruit fellow toys and nutcrackers as soldiers in his epic fight with the dreaded Mouse King (and his army of mice and gingerbread men).
 Watch as the Nutcracker Prince teaches you the proper marching techniques to become a member of his army of playthings.
 Seeking a performer with strong movement/physicality to portray the toy-like aspects of this character.

-REINDEER FLIGHT INSTRUCTOR: May be cast as male or female.
+CAPTAIN P.L.
+JINGLEHEIMER (THE REINDEER FLIGHT INSTRUCTOR): May be cast as male or female.
 You know Dasher and Dancer and Prancer and Vixen...but who do you supposed helped Santa's favorite form of transportation take flight?
-This highly decorated pilot and adventurer from the North Pole has been teaching reindeer the tips and tricks of a smooth take off and landing for centuries.
-The larger-than-life Reindeer Flight Instructor has stories of all of your favorite reindeer celebrities, and has come to Main Street to ensure the "runway" is clear for Santa's big night.
+This highly decorated pilot and adventurer from the North Pole has been teaching reindeer the tips and tricks of a smooth take-off and landing for centuries.
+The larger-than-life Reindeer Flight Instructor has stories of all of your favorite reindeer celebrities (as well as the many reindeer you may have never heard of) and has come to Main Street to ensure the "runway" is clear for Santa's big night.

-GRYLA: **NOTE: This character will only appear on Wednesday and Friday evenings of the Festival** With a name that roughly translates to “growler,” this tough ogress resides in a cave in the Icelandic hinterlands where she is the matriarch of a family of bizarre creatures (including the 13 Yule Lads and the ferocious Jolakotturinn or “Yule Cat.”)
+GRYLA: **Note: This character will only appear on Wednesday and Friday evening of the Festival (excluding Friday, November 27th)** With a name that roughly translates to “growler,” this tough ogress resides in a cave in the Icelandic hinterlands where she is the matriarch of a family of bizarre creatures (including the 13 Yule Lads and the ferocious Jolakotturinn or “Yule Cat.”)
 During the Icelandic midwinter festival of Jol, this mythical giant with her multiple tails descends from the mountains into local villages, where she snatches up naughty children to make into stew.
 Seeking a performer who can present the bizarre and curious folklore of Gryla in a comedic fashion.

-*All applicants must be available for the typical festival performance schedule during the season (Nov.
-29 - Dec.
-24, 2019).
+*All applicants must be available for the typical festival performance schedule during the season.
 While flexibility in regard to prior commitments may be given to some degree, availability for performances will be given strong consideration when casting.
 In addition, carolers will be expected to meet for one two-hour rehearsal each week beginning in October for the purposes of learning music and developing quartet performances.